• Skip to primary navigation

 egg carton flowers glued on hoop

-Finally, take your big pile of colourful spring flowers and assemble the wreath.
+Finally, take your big pile of colorful spring flowers and assemble the wreath.
 Choose whatever design you like.
 We opted to bunch our flowers on the bottom of the wreath.
-So, we began by gluing the leaves in place – to mark where we wanted our flowers to end.
+So, we began by gluing the leaves in place - to mark where we wanted our flowers to end.
 You could take the flowers all the way around the embroidery hoop if you like.

-Be sure to plan out where you want the flowers to go, before you glue everything in place.
+Be sure to plan out where you want the flowers to go before you glue everything in place.

 back side of egg carton flower wreath